luukvanderduim/tow/README.md

 Your mileage may vary.

-Tow seeks to scratch an itch some users who depend on the zoom featuremay have with the zoom feature of xfwm4.
+Tow seeks to scratch an itch some users who depend on the zoom feature may have while working with zoom.

 ## Problem description
  The user directs the zoom view port to some (text input)